solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 (management of the Azure resource).
 Authentication is separated between the control plane and the data plane as well.

-In the control plane, Azure Active Directory authenticates users and determines whether users are authorized to operate against an Azure resource.
+In the control plane, Microsoft Entra authenticates users and determines whether users are authorized to operate against an Azure resource.
 Review Azure RBAC in the [Introduction to Azure resource management] section for more information.

 The built-in PostgreSQL account management system governs access for administrator and non-administrator users in the data plane.
-Moreover, Single Server supports security principals in Azure Active Directory, like users and groups, for data-plane access management.
+Moreover, Single Server supports security principals in Microsoft Entra, like users and groups, for data-plane access management.
 Using AAD data-plane access management allows organizations to enforce credential policies, specify authentication modes, and more.
 Refer to the [Microsoft docs] for more information.

-> **Note:** Flexible Server does not support Azure Active Directory
+> **Note:** Flexible Server does not support Microsoft Entra
 > principal authentication.

 ## Development editor tools